JorgenBrattang/staying-healthy/README.md

 # UX

+### Development
+Is to create a website that will get the user to get the fundamental understanding of human body and its movement.
+To do this the developer must research some basic knowledge of the human body and piece together a fundamental structure on how to inform other users with this information.

 ### Strategy

 The Strategy for this site is to get people the basic knowledge of anatomy and about the importance of stretching.